Getting Packages On The Road - Updated June 2018

 - When Prime isn’t Prime: I don't understand how exactly a product can be “Prime” and then turn out to have a 3-week international delivery time...but it happens.
 Review the shipping details carefully before confirming your order!
 It used to be that only unusual electronics with pidgin-English product descriptions would come from overseas, but I am encountering these long lead-time items more and more now.

 So far, this is the best we’ve managed to figure out.
 It seems like there must be better solutions out there, but they have eluded us.
 It’s a business opportunity…for someone smarter than me.

 There is of course one great way to avoid a lot of shipping hassles, and that’s to not buy things online in the first place.
 If you can shop locally, do it!
 We should all be supporting the economies of the places we stay in and around.
 It’s nice to get out of your comfort zone and go poking around in a small-town thrift shop for something you want, instead of running straight to Amazon.
-Small town hardware stores sometimes have extremely helpful staff, which can point you to solutions you may not have known about.
-Also, they usually have free popcorn!
+Small town hardware stores usually have extremely helpful staff, which can point you to solutions you may not have known about.
+Also, they often have free popcorn!
 But there will always be times that we need hard-to-find parts or time-sensitive items.